Share this

 Outside, a pond sits quietly on the land.
 Hills in the distance.
 Three matching structures lined up just right.

-She says she wishes she'd found us sooner.
 We're glad she found us.

 This Could Be Your Property